 Student teams across the country learn how to build, program and control autonomous LEGO robots to complete a series of short, exciting missions using LEGO® MINDSTORMS® Education EV3 sets.
 From speed racing to humanitarian aid, they’ll demonstrate their skills through a digital portfolio celebrated at digital events held around the country.

 The journey starts in school.
-The challenge events are the culmination of a ten-week extra-curricular or in-school programme where students learn how to design and control their robots to complete the aviation challenges.
+The challenge events are the culmination of a ten-week extra-curricular or in-school programme where students learn how to design and control their robots to complete the challenges.
 It’s all with the help of our structured activity plans and learning software, and we’ll also provide you with training and equipment.

-The challenges will take place at challenge events, which are the culmination of a ten-week extra-curricular or in-school programme that will see your students learning how to design and control their robots in order to complete the space challenges, as well as developing their research project.
+The challenges will take place at challenge events, which are the culmination of a ten-week extra-curricular or in-school programme that will see your students learning how to design and control their robots in order to complete the environmental challenges, as well as developing their research project.
 This is all with the help of our structured activity plans and learning software, as well as equipment and full training.

-The Robot Challenge consists of a series of aviation missions.
+The Robot Challenge consists of a series of missions.
 Teams try to complete as many as possible under time pressure using the unique robots that they’ve built.